danigar/bazel-swc-lab/README.md

 Building `pkg_web` target rule with fails in RBE mode.
 Local sandboxed execution is successfull.

-Prior to `v0.5.0`, swc RBE transpilation works just fine with the same config.

 The output stack trace of the error is: